jreisinger/workedon/README.md

 Workedon tells you what you (or others) have worked on.
-It gets this info from git commits.
+It gets this information from git commit logs.